 The combination of anti-PD-L1 benchmark and anti-4-1BB benchmark demonstrates the strong synergistic effect of T cell co-stimulation and checkpoint blockade in T cell activation.
-With PRS-344, this synergistic effect is massively increased.
+With PRS-344/S095012, this synergistic effect is massively increased.

-Together with our partner Servier, we are completing CMC activities associated with the scale-up manufacture of the drug-product, while preparing for an IND/CTA submission in 2021.
-This first-in-human study will consist of evaluating the safety and tolerability profile of PRS-344 and determining its maximum tolerated dose, or MTD, and/or the recommended phase 2 dose, or RP2D, in patients with solid tumors.
-In addition, the PK profile as well as pharmacodynamic effects of the PRS-344 will be characterized in the study.
+Regulatory clearance for the phase 1/2 study of PRS-344/S095012, a 4-1BB/PD-L1 bispecific, has been granted in multiple countries and the first patient was dosed in November 2021.
+The first-in-human study will consist of evaluating the safety and tolerability profile of PRS-344/S095012 and determining its maximum tolerated dose, or MTD, and/or the recommended phase 2 dose, or RP2D, in patients with solid tumors.
+In addition, the PK profile as well as pharmacodynamic effects of the PRS-344/S095012 will be characterized in the study.
 Any initial signs of anti-tumoral activity will be correlated to safety and PK and further explored in expansion cohorts.

-IO Market with respect to cinrebafusp alfa and PRS-344
+IO Market with respect to cinrebafusp alfa and PRS-344/S095012